 After falling down a ‘YouTube rabbit hole’ and watching several tutorial videos, I decided to try using a Bullet Journal this year.
 I have a habit of writing down important info and lists I want to reference later on post-its… and of course I misplace the post-its or find I don’t have room to write everything on them and therefore make a dozen of them #notefficient.
 I need to break this habit in 2017!
 Not familiar with what a Bullet Journal is?
 Bullet Journals are a customized organization system.
 A Bullet Journal can be your to-do list, sketchbook, notebook, and diary.
-Bullet Journals can get quite involved with using various colored markers, templates, and detailed illustrations.
+Bullet Journals can get quite involved with using stationery such as pens, various colored markers, templates, and detailed illustrations.
 Or you can go the more utilitarian route and keep it simple!
 So what does a Bullet Journal typically include?
 Read on to find out.

 Bullet Journals typically include: